10up/ElasticPress/readme.txt

 Version 3.5 is a very exciting release as it contains two major new features: a synonym dashboard and search term result highlighting.
 The synonym dashboard empowerers users to create synonym lists for searches.
 For example. searching "New York City" would return contain with "NYC".
 Search term highlighting will underline and add a CSS class to keywords within content that matches the current search.

 The new version also includes a revamp of the search algorithm.
 This is a backwards compatibility break.
-If you'd like to revert to the old search algorithm, you can use the following code: `add_filter( 'ep_search_algorithm_version', '3.4' );`.
+If you'd like to revert to the old search algorithm, you can use the following code: `add_filter( 'ep_search_algorithm_version', function() { return '3.4'; } );`.
 The new algorithm offers much more relevant search results and removes fuzziness which results in mostly unwanted results for most people.
 If you are hooking in and modifying the search query directly, it's possible this code might break and you might need to tweak it.

 Bug fixes:
 * Fix default autosuggest selector.